wujjpp/isomorphic-marko/README.md

 ```

 ## Analyse webpack stats
-We have integrated analyse tools for analysing bundled file, after run `npm run build`, try to type the following command in your terminal.
+We have integrated tools for analysing bundled file, after run `npm run build`, try to type the following command in your terminal.

 ```shell
 $ npm run analyse:client